mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 title: How I Became An Activore
 ---

- - bringing together Wes and Brian

 Writing about the origin of Activore feels odd because i cannot claim a scrap of credit for the initial idea— yet i am in the middle of bringing it into the world.
+This is because bringing together Wes and Brian

 It's all in who you know, really— in this case, two of my co-founders.